exakat/exakat/docs/Rules.rst

 PHP has a short list of scalar types : null, boolean, integer, real, strings, object, resource and array.
 When a variable is not holding one the the type, then it may be of any other type.

-Most of the time, when using a simple `'is_string() <http://www.php.net/is_string>`_ / else test, this is relying on the conception of the code.
+Most of the time, when using a simple `is_string() <http://www.php.net/is_string>`_ / else test, this is relying on the conception of the code.
 By construction, the arguments may be one of two types : array or string.

 What happens often is that in case of failure in the code (database not working, another class not checking its results), a third type is pushed to the structure, and it ends up breaking the execution.